Others Get Triggered

 There is nothing I can say that will help.
 They will not respond to logic or reason.

-Do not talk to them.
+So, I do not talk to them.

 If they ask me a question, I keep my answer as short & simple as possible.